 According to a 2021 survey from Gallup, an estimated 11.3% of LGBT adults identify as transgender, equating to roughly 0.6% of the American population.
-Some individuals who identify as transgender undergo gender-affirming surgery, and others do not.
+Some individuals who identify as transgender undergo gender-affirming treatments and others do not.
 The transition process is unique to every individual.

 During or after the transition process, people who identify as transgender or non-binary may also choose to update their legal identity on government-issued documents, like their driver’s license and passport.
 In addition to male and female gender options, some states have added a gender-neutral “X” option for non-binary, intersex or gender non-conforming individuals.